vladaindjic/SCM-exchange-students/README.md

       This build plan runs all automated tests.
 If they pass, the application should be containerize and the corresponding image is pushed on public registry.

+## Python Programming Languages

+It is recommended to use Python programming language.
+The guidelines about the basic usage of Python programming language and its tools can be found [at this repository](https://github.com/vladaindjic/SPC-exchange-students).

 ## Django Web Framework
 It is recommended to use Django Web Framework for the application development.
 A good starting point to introduce yourself to the framework is by doing